Cycling Cities: The European Experience

 256 pages, 100 illustrations, 15 graphs, full colour

-Cycling Cities, a richly illustrated book, analyzes 100 years of urban policy, use, and practice in 14 European cities in 9 countries.
-Check out also our new series with Arnhem-Nijmegen, Munich, The Hague
+Cycling Cities, a richly illustrated book, analyzes 100 years of urban policy, use, and practice in 14 European cities in 9 countries, now expanded with our new Your-City-Next series with Arnhem-Nijmegen, Munich, The Hague

 Why did some capitals and business centers become real cycling cities and others not?
 Cycling Cities: The European Experience has gained traction in the news, including The Guardian.
 Reviews have appeared in Dutch, English, French, and Portuguese among others.